Code-Institute-Submissions/badminton-scorer/README.md

 Below is/are the issues encountered during development and testing:

 - when the device is rotated to portrait, the whole web-app design was compromised.
-- voice over can't keep up if users click the score button many times
+- voice over cannot keep up if users click the score button many times
-- Using the DevTools simulator, there is an issue on some mobile devices that I can't still figure out yet.
+- Using the DevTools simulator, there is an issue on some mobile devices that I cannot still figure out yet.
 When user visited the app on portrait mode the app is supposed to get a pop-up message to change the orientation to landscape.

 ### <ins>SOLUTION ON ISSUES ENCOUNTERED</ins>

 Below is/are the solution provided on the issues encountered above:

 - user of the app will be prompted to change orientation.
-- introduced a delay until the voice over finished speaking before user can again click the button. (though in real badminton game which the application is mocking, the umpire will not click the score button many times and will wait until the players are ready to play (usually between 5-10 seconds which is enough for the voice-over to finished annoumcing the current scores))
+- introduced a delay until the voice over finished speaking before user can again click the button. (though in real badminton game which the application is mocking, the umpire will not click the score button many times and will wait until the players are ready to play (usually between 5-10 seconds which is enough for the voice-over to finished announcing the current scores))
-- one @media in css that force the orientation to landscape was supposed to be removed when i created the pop-up, but missed to delete completely causing the issue.
+- one @media in css that force the orientation to landscape was supposed to be removed when i created the pop-up but missed to delete completely causing the issue.

 [Back to Contents](#contents)